Next printed Westside Pioneer comes out Nov. 13The Westside Pioneer will print again Nov. 13.

-It's the third newspaper this year for the family-owned and operated publication, which is now primarily online after serving as a weekly Westside news source for 10 years (January 2004 to December 2013).
+It will be the third newspaper this year for the family-owned and operated publication, which is now primarily online after serving as a weekly Westside news source for 10 years (January 2004 to December 2013).

 Both print and online services are free to readers.

 The goal of the upcoming issue, 16 pages in size (including 6 in color), will be to present breaking stories and to catch up print readers as needed on significant Westside news.
 Among these will be updates on various projects and events as well as dates and times of seasonal activities by businesses and schools.
 Popular columns, including Cobweb Corners and Meet a Westsider, will be back, and a new column by the Organization of Westside Neighbors will be introduced.